The West Australian (2015 – 2017)

-Through a ten-week internship program I was able to work with Fairfax’s online only WA news outlet.
-The fast-paced online workplace brought my productivity up to a much faster standard, with the live-updating metrics giving us insight into what content readers actually wanted (which, no surprise, is completely different to what they say they want).
+In my last semester of university, I took up an internship with Fairfax’s WA news outlet.
+The fast-paced online-focused workplace brought my productivity up to a much more efficient standard, with the live-updating metrics giving us insight into what content readers actually wanted (which, no surprise, is completely different to what they say they want).

 A complete list of my work for Fairfax can be found here.

-My most successful story on the site was the story of a few young ladies trashing a public bathroom at a bar.
-While the topic doesn’t exactly make it a Walkley contender, it ended up ranking as the most viewed story across the whole Fairfax news network that day and was spread over to The Age and Sydney Morning Herald, where it continued to rake in viewers.
+My most successful effort on the site was the story of a few young ladies trashing a public bathroom at a bar.
+It’s not a topic I look back on with particular fondness, but I worked with what I had to effectively draw in the clicks that were being requested.
+It ended up ranking as the most viewed story across the whole Fairfax news network that day and was spread over to The Age and Sydney Morning Herald, where it continued to rake in viewers.
 It kept on giving, with follow-up stories tracking equally large view numbers.
 It even made national television news.

-I also took pride in my science stories, like this one about UWA researching vaccines to shrink cancerous tumours.
+I took rather more personal pride in my science stories, like this one about UWA researching vaccines to shrink cancerous tumours.
 Good news stories like this local-tradie-turned-millionaire or local-chef-turned-youtube-celebrity also saw plenty of readers.
 By the end of my internship I had even stretched out to some international politics.

 The Western Independent (2012 – 2015)